Six of the Best Walking Tours to Get Your Legs Tingling

-Some offer a day’s worth of travel from start to finish whereas others will take you away for week or more and include accommodation and meals.
+Some offer a day’s worth of travel from start to finish, while others will take you away for week or more and include accommodation and meals.

 Experience Bulgaria’s scenic alpine region with a 7-day trek that will surely boost your fitness.
-It starts in Sofia, the country’s capital and participants are picked up and taken to the foot of Mount Pirin.
+It starts in Sofia, the country’s capital, where participants are picked up and taken to the foot of Mount Pirin.

 Each day brings new and stunning scenery which includes glacier lakes, waterfalls, undulating terraces, azure rivers and breathtaking mountains.

 Encounter the shy Balkan chamois (wild goats) and drop in to a church that features historic hand-painted frescoes.
 The trip includes cable car rides, hill climbs and stone river negotiation, and all accommodation, breakfasts and suppers are provided.